 We believe the quality, reliability and scalability of our gene therapy development and manufacturing approach is critical to our long-term success.

 We are leveraging our proprietary AAV gene therapy technology platform, consisting of end-to-end internal expertise from vector construct engineering to state-of the-art large scale cGMP manufacturing, to rapidly advance our programs from discovery through clinical development.
 Internal process and analytical development, cGMP plasmid production and QC testing capabilities complete the fully integrated approach to production and release of our product candidates for clinical and commercial use.
-Our current 2×500 -liter scale manufacturing operations in South San Francisco provide sufficient capacity for global commercialization of our lead program AT132, as well as continued clinical development of pipeline programs, and the facility is capable of expanding to include at least 4,000 liters of added production.
+Our current 2×500 -liter scale manufacturing operations in South San Francisco provide sufficient capacity for global commercialization, continued clinical development of pipeline programs, and the facility is capable of expanding to include at least 4,000 liters of added production.

 Our new facility in Sanford, North Carolina is being built with an initial capacity of 4,000 liters of production and is designed for future expansion to accommodate an additional 16,000 liters of capacity.
-The Sanford facility will not only provide important manufacturing redundancy to our South San Francisco operations, but will also support the expanding and diverse pipeline of AAV programs resulting from our merger with Astellas.
+The Sanford facility will not only provide important manufacturing redundancy to our South San Francisco operations, but will also support the expanding and diverse pipeline of AAV programs.

 We believe our strong relationships with key opinion leaders, leading academic institutions, other rare disease companies and patient advocacy groups will support our product development efforts and our potential for future commercial success.